 |3.
 Is this user based out of Aruba?
 Did they forget to authenticate to the corporate VPN before logging into O365?|

-And so unsurprisingly, a high percentage of alerts related to suspicious login activity were making their way to our investigation bucket.
+It is not surprising that a major percentage of suspicious login activity alerts make their route to our in-depth investigation bucket.